insideout/ai/_news/2020-04-07-9-ai-stocks-were-leaning-on-more-and-more.md

 ---
 category: news
 title: "9 AI Stocks We’re Leaning on More and More"
-excerpt: "... on the IBM public cloud brings together Watson Assistant, Natural Language Processing capabilities from IBM Research, and state-of-art enterprise AI search capabilities with Watson Discovery ..."
+excerpt: "IBM Watson Assistant for Citizens on the IBM public cloud brings together Watson Assistant, Natural Language Processing capabilities from IBM Research, and state-of-art enterprise AI search capabilities with Watson Discovery, to understand and respond to common questions about COVID-19.
+It’s always great when big corporations give back to the ..."
 publishedDateTime: 2020-04-07T15:12:00Z
 webUrl: "https://investorplace.com/2020/04/9-ai-stocks-were-leaning-on-more-and-more/"
 ampWebUrl: "https://investorplace.com/2020/04/9-ai-stocks-were-leaning-on-more-and-more/amp/"